davidsmorton/scheduler/README.md

 Date October 26 - Nov 4, 2020
 Week 7-8 Lighthouse Labs Web Development Bootcamp

-Summary
+### Summary
 Built and tested a React application that allows users to book and cancel interviews.
-This was a school and is not production quality.
+Application uses hooks from React (i.e. setState) and two custom hooks.
+Testing included unit and integration of individual functions and components.
+End-to-end testing focused on a typical user expierence for booking, changing and cancelling appointments.
+This was a school project and is not for commerical use.

 ## Setup

-Install dependencies with `npm install`.
+#### Install dependencies with `npm install`.
 * axios
 * classnames
 * normalize.css